Before applying to become a higher education provider

 - They are an entity listed under the definition of regulated entity in Section 5 of the Tertiary Education Quality and Standards Agency Act 2011 (TEQSA Act).

-- They have a clearly articulated higher education purpose that includes a commitment to, and support for, free intellectual inquiry in its academic endeavours – Higher Education Standards Framework (Threshold Standards) 2015 (HES Framework 2015), Standard B1.1.2.
+- They have a clearly articulated higher education purpose that includes a commitment to freedom of speech and academic freedom – Higher Education Standards Framework (Threshold Standards) 2021 (HES Framework 2021), Standard B1.1.1.

 - Their application for registration is in the approved form, accompanied by any information, documents and assistance requested (including a concurrent application for accreditation of at least one higher education course and all other information specified in the relevant application guide) as well as the relevant fee – Section 18(3) of the TEQSA Act.